tiltowait/oregon-by-night/docs/house-rules.md

 **Disarm (pg.276)** can also be performed with ranged weapons.
 The roll for this is at +2 difficulty instead of +1, and uses Dex + (Ranged Weapon Ability).

 ### 10. Dice & Difficulties
 All dice pools may rise above 10, with the exception of non-bashing damage pools.
-Lethal and Aggravated Damage Dice Pools are limited to 15 and 10, respectively. <u>Player Characters can only take a maximum of 7 wounds from a single attack after the Soak Roll.</u> Using dice pools above ten for obvious actions in the presence and under the observation of mortals is usually a breach of the Masquerade.
+Lethal and Aggravated Damage Dice Pools are limited to 15 and 10, respectively.
+Player Characters can only take a maximum of 7 wounds from a single attack after the Soak Roll.
+Using dice pools above ten for obvious actions in the presence and under the observation of mortals is usually a breach of the Masquerade.

 Difficulties are always between 2 and 10, unless RAW specifies otherwise, which it does in certain places.
 You must always roll to account for 1’s and Exploding 10’s due to Specialties.
 This is to clarify pg.
 249 of V20 Core which is a bit wishy-washy on the subject.